10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 WordPress automatically enables the default permalink structure upon successful WordPress installation.

-The number that is used in the default permalink references WordPress where the content can be found in your database.
+The number that is used in the default permalink references WordPress, where the content can be found in your database.

 However, the default WordPress permalink structure is not user-friendly.

-It is better to refer a visitor to a readable to the naked eye URL (web page address) such as ‘https://www.yourwebsite.com/your-page-title’ than to ‘https://yourwebsite.com/p=?25’.
+It is better to refer a visitor to a readable URL (web page address), such as ‘https://www.yourwebsite.com/your-page-title’, than to ‘https://yourwebsite.com/p=?25’.

 4 | Don’t forget to set the site name and tagline